Skip to navigation Skip to content

 Example 1

-Sally is eligible for NBS from the child's date of birth on 1 January 2020 and has chosen to receive nil rate FTB Part A. Sally will not receive the NBS fortnightly or the NBU payment.
-On 1 May 2020, Sally cancels the payment choice.
+Sally is eligible for NBS from the child's date of birth on 1 January 2024 and has chosen to receive nil rate FTB Part A. Sally will not receive the NBS fortnightly or the NBU payment.
+On 1 May 2024, Sally changes their payment choice to receive the full entitlement.
 As this can only be changed from date paid to + 1 and Sally's NBS period of 13 weeks (91 days) is passed, the NBS and NBU will be paid when reconciliation occurs at the end of the financial year.

-If Sally had changed the payment choice anytime within the NBS period, any remaining NBS would be paid with the FTB Part A instalments but the NBU would be paid at reconciliation.
+If Sally had changed their payment choice anytime within the NBS period, any remaining NBS would be paid with the FTB Part A instalments, but the NBU would be paid at reconciliation.

 Example 2